By Jemima Kelly

 The move higher in dollar/yen came amid a surge in Tokyo shares, which had slumped the previous day on Middle East concerns.

-But considering the Nikkei's gains - the index was up almost 1.5 percent - the dollar's rise versus the yen appeared limited, some observers noted.
+But considering the Nikkei's gains - the index was up almost 1.5 percent - the dollar's rise versus the yen appeared limited.

-Bitcoin soared to a record high of more than $14,500, up almost 7 percent on the day and continuing a staggering surge from less than $1,000 at the beginning of the year.
+Bitcoin soared to a record high of $14,870 on the Bitstamp exchange, continuing a staggering surge from less than $1,000 at the beginning of the year.

 The Canadian dollar added to losses suffered on Wednesday after the Bank of Canada held interest rates steady and showed enough caution to dampen expectations for a hike early next year.